Caching only works if you put the variable input LAST

 "cache_control": {"type": "ephemeral", "ttl": "1h"}

-The 1-hour cache costs 2× input rate to write (vs 1.25× for the 5-minute one) but doesn't expire mid-conversation.
-For agents that loop for more than 5 minutes per session, the 1-hour TTL is strictly cheaper.
+The 1-hour cache costs 2× input rate to write (vs 1.25× for the 5-minute one) but survives longer gaps between uses.
+For agents with bursty turns inside a 5-minute window, the default can be cheaper.
+For workflows where a user or tool call may pause for more than 5 minutes, the 1-hour TTL can avoid repeated cache writes.

 What everyone calls it